 How do I prevent my bank account from being closed?

-To prevent your bank account from getting closed, talk to your financial institution about the reasons why your account is troubled.
+To prevent your bank account from getting closed, use the account regularly and set up low balance alerts so you can avoid overdrafting.
+If your account is troubled, talk to your financial institution.
 Explore what solutions might exist to keep your account open and return it to good standing.
 It might also be beneficial to brush up on your financial habits and the basics, such as how savings accounts work.

 Will a direct deposit reopen a closed account?

 No. If an account is closed, the direct deposit funds will have nowhere to be deposited and so the transaction will not go through.
-To address this situation, talk to your bank about reopening the account and let your employer know that there is an issue with the account tied to your direct deposit.
+To address this situation, talk to your bank about reopening the account and let the payer know that there is an issue with the account tied to your direct deposit.

 Photo credit: iStock/Delmaine Donson